wenwend/LK_TSP/README.md

 # LK_TSP

+*About input files
+-Each line defines a city and each line has three numbers separated by white space.
+    The first number is the city identifier
+    The second number is the city’s x-coordinate
+    The third number is the city’s y-coordinate.

+*About current files
+lkMain.cpp - will read input files into two vector:
+    *vector<int> id is the city identifier
+    *vector<pair<x,y>> coordinatates is the city x-coordinate and y-coordinate.

+*About (current status) compile and run g++ lkMain.cpp -o test
+./test

+*About the algorithm:
 Lin-Kernighan Heuristic:
 This is a generalization of the 2-Opt solution.
 This heuristic is generally considered a benchmark that is to be used for comparing other solutions to.